VBA Barcode Macro & Functions Tutorial

 • Mac:

-• Excel for Mac 2004 and above*: Office for Mac does not have an import feature in the 2004 version; therefore, users must copy and paste the necessary RTF file, which is available by request after purchase of a Universal Barcode Font license, manually by going to Tools - Macros - Visual Basic Editor.
+• Excel for Mac 2004 and above*: Office for Mac does not have an import feature in the 2004 version; therefore, users must copy and paste the necessary RTF file, which is available by request after purchasing a Universal Barcode Font license, manually by going to Tools - Macros - Visual Basic Editor.

 • Once the editor window is open, go to Insert - Module and paste the contents of the RTF file for the corresponding type barcode being used.